08/01/2021

 - What Happens If You Buy or Sell a Car with an Existing Lien?

-No, selling a vehicle with a title lien without the lender’s approval is illegal, as the property isn’t entirely yours as long as the debt isn’t fully paid off.
+Yes, selling a vehicle with a title lien without the lender’s approval is illegal, as the property isn’t entirely yours as long as the debt isn’t fully paid off.

 Contact Your Lender